bmc-eng/LLMFinancialAnalyst/readme.md

 Dissertation project for Computer Science MSc.
 This project will investigate the use of LLMs for financial analysis of equities on the Dow Jones companies.

-1. Inference via Open Source and Frontier Models (via AWS Bedrock) for financial statement analysis
+1. Inference via Open Source and Closed Source Models (via AWS Bedrock) for financial statement analysis
 2. Construction of an events backtester built on top of Bloomberg Signal Lab libraries
 3. Comparison of models to the base
 4. Creation of an agentic model that takes into account news and industry reports (also fine tune an open source model for financial statement analysis)